portfolio-performance/portfolio-help/CONTRIBUTING.md

 - mkdocs-caption == 0.0.9
 - mkdocs-git-revision-date-localized-plugin == 1.2.1

-The `mkdocs-caption` is needed to insert numbered figure captions in pages.
+The `mkdocs-caption` is needed to insert numbered figure captions on pages.
 The second plugin will add 'Last update: month, day, year' at the bottom of each page.

 ### Version control
 Since the PP manual is being maintained in GitHub, version control is already in place.
 Please pay special attention to the following: